 How to Avoid the Need for a California Conservatorship

 Theoretically, you could be in a situation where you have no conservatorship because you have a client who has a revocable living trust that handles the trust assets, they have an agent under a durable power of attorney that handles the personal decisions in finances in the individual’s name and they have an advanced health care directive which handles all of the medical decisions.

 - Where people do not have estate planning documents at all.
 Your only option is a conservatorship in order to take over those assets or make medical decisions.

 - The second situation I see is when those documents simply do not have broad enough powers or maybe you are getting a lot of pushback from that individual who believes they have the capacity and you need to take away that power from them either for their safety or for your concern for their safety.

 Jennifer F. Scharre is an attorney at the San Jose law firm, Temmerman, Cilley & Kohlmann, LLP.
 She provides representation in estate planning, conservatorship matters, guardianship matters, and trust and estate administration and litigation.

-Kathleen Daniels specializes in probate real estate which includes selling a home under a California conservatorship.
+Kathleen Daniels specializes in probate real estate which includes selling a home in probate, a revocable trust (which becomes irrevocable when the creator of the trust dies), and under a California conservatorship.
+The process is managed by the probate court.
 If you need help selling a home give Kathleen a call.
 She may be reached at 408.972.1822.